Six Simple Steps for Submitting Your Script Like a Pro

 Now that your formatting is correct, your script is revised, and you have written a script treatment and query letter, it is time to submit your work to a production company.
 The list of production companies on our Resources page shows a selection of companies, both big and small.
 Some produce only film and television, while others also work in digital media.
 We recommend starting with the location that is closest to your area to accommodate any future meetings or networking opportunities.

 After you have narrowed down the list of production companies that you feel fit the style and medium of your work, make sure you pay attention to each company’s submission policy.
 Because of the high volume of scripts submitted, many companies only accept submissions through agents and/or managers.
 Having a professional in the field submit your work gives you credibility.
-You can log on to our list of agents who represent playwrights or screenwriters, or you can use our full list of talent agencies to find an agent who may fit both your performance and writing needs.
+You can log on to our list of agents who represent playwrights or screenwriters, or you can use our full list of literary and talent agencies to find an agent who may fit both your performance and writing needs.
 However, if you do not have an agent, there are also a number of companies that have an open submission policy, meaning that you can submit without representation or having your work solicited.